 Lisa G Saw

 The scientists agree that climate change is happening and I've seen first hand the impact of this on the Arctic and the Polar Bears.
-The weather this winter was very mild, as a result of which the arctic sea ice wintertime extent reached a record low, the second year in a row.
-For the polar bears in Svalbard, they have to travel further north beyonds the islands in order to reach the pack ice to hunt/feed in the summer.
+The weather in 2016 was very mild, as a result of which the arctic sea ice wintertime extent reached a record low, the second year in a row.
+For the polar bears in Svalbard, they have to travel further north beyond the islands in order to reach the pack ice to hunt/feed in the summer.
 Some bears won’t be able to make the journey, such as cubs-of-the-year who are too small/weak to swim such large distances.
 They will be forced to remain on the islands with their mother and will have to scavenge for whatever food they can.
 Unfortunately, the majority will not survive their first year.

 The sad reality is, polar bears are likely to go extinct in our lifetime, because the habitat on which they depend for food is at threat, which ultimately threatens their very survival.
 It is in our hands to make the changes necessary to try and prevent climate change from worsening and to help protect the planet in which we live.